 - Categories: These can be the main way of organizing keywords.
-You can organize them into groups based on topic (dog, cat, zebra), target personas (consultant, corporate marketer, startup founder) or campaigns (holiday, summer, back-to-school).
+You can organize them into groups based on topics (dog, cat, zebra), target personas (consultant, corporate marketer, startup founder) or campaigns (holiday, summer, back-to-school).

 - Tags: Tags provide an additional organizing function for your keywords.
 Tags can be sortable across categories (or within categories).
-With tags you can input things like who's responsible (Tom, Sara), what channel they're important for (SEO, blog post, website, ebook, PPC, social ads) or even timing (Jan, Feb).
+With tags you can input things like who's responsible (Tom, Sara), what channel they're important for (SEO, blog post, website, eBook, PPC, social ads) or even timing (Jan, Feb).

 - Notes: Notes are a place to put any additional information or questions about a particular keyword.
 There is a character limit of 200 for the "notes" section.